Interior & Exterior Home Painting Service

 How to Select the Right Paint Finish

-- Flat finishes are best for large areas (body of the house) and for concealing surface irregularities.
+- Flat finishes are best for large areas and for concealing surface irregularities.

 - Satin finishes, with a low luster, combine the best features of flat and gloss finishes, such as hiding surface imperfections and resisting dirt collection.